top of page

 Here's the genius part: the government isn't subsidizing individual farmers to buy drones.
 Instead, they're creating Women Self-Help Groups (SHGs) as local drone service providers.
 Each SHG gets:

-• The remaining 20% through cheap loans with 3% interest discount
+• The remaining 20% through cheap loans with a 3% interest discount.

 This means a ₹10 lakh drone operation costs the women's group only ₹2 lakhs out of pocket, making it affordable while creating sustainable micro-enterprises.